thani-ath-nain/consultant-shahruh-task/README.md

 - Add Project
 - Add Company
 - Add Contact at company
-- View compplete CRUD of both
+- View complete CRUD of both
 An admin can do all of that and:
 - Add Consultants
 Session is maintained using session cookies and all of the information is stored in a mySQL database.